Write for LWLies

 Acting Up

-This column focuses on an actor’s first on-screen performance (or leading role).
+This column focuses on a single actor, highlighting notable roles or common themes.
 These are tied to anniversaries, new releases and milestone birthdays.
-We would also consider filmmakers’ first features too if they’ve made a decent number of films.
-The aim of the column is to explore the connection between an actor’s first role and their subsequent career, so the film doesn’t necessarily have to be “good” – this is a chance to write about the connections we draw between past and future performances, and the journey of filmmaking more generally.
+The aim of the column is to explore the connections in an actor’s career, so the films don’t necessarily have to be “good” – this is a chance to write about the connections we draw between past and future performances, and the journey of filmmaking more generally.
 Is talent always a given?
 Have some performers stopped taking dramatic risks?
 (Word Range 1000-1500)

 Journeys